hubertkaszuba/STFacebookDisp/README.md

 It also allows you to view the last few notifications.

 ## Description
+Our project is based on Facebook Application and STM32F407VG Discovery microcontroller.
+To show facebook notifications, We use LCD HD44780 display.
+To switch between notifications, We use Keyboard connected to STM board.
+Also there is a potentiometer to change contrast on LCD HD44780 display.
+We connect STM32f407VG to Facebook Api by the Virtual Com Port.
+When the connection is active, the application sends a packet of information that is interpreted by the microcontroller program and stored in memory.
+At the same time, a new notification message appears on the screen

 ## Tools
 * <b>Facebook Displayer:</b> Visual Studio 2015, Language: C#